drinkingcup/Daily-Coding-Problem/README.md

 Problem 6:
 Good morning!
 Here's your coding interview problem for today.

-This problem was asked by Dropbox.
+This problem was asked by Google.

-What does the below code snippet print out?
-How can we fix the anonymous functions to behave as we'd expect?

-functions = []
-for i in range(10):
-    functions.append(lambda : i)

-for f in functions:
-    print(f())
+Implement a file syncing algorithm for two computers over a low-bandwidth network.
+What if we know the files in the two computers are mostly the same?

 <a href="/Solutions/problem_6.py">Solution</a>
 _________________________________________________________________________________________________________________________________________________________________________________